 Attend career workshops and mental health workshops to train yourself up, access online resources on referencing, learn how to book a study room, and heaps more.
 Grab all opportunities that come your way for skilling yourself up, and you can always ask more experienced colleagues or staff for help.

 Having taken control of your life, being independent also means owning your mistakes.
 You can’t know everything straight away, and it’s inevitable that you won’t work to the best of your ability until you’ve settled in.
-If you’re disappointed after receiving your first assignment marks, come along to workshops and special tutorials for academic support at the Learning Centre.
+If you’re disappointed after receiving your first assignment marks, come along to workshops for academic support at the Learning Centre.

 Enjoying your freedom and being self-reliant is, at its best, knowing your limits and when you need to ask for help.
 “You’ve got to be an adult now”, says commerce and science student Kevin, and that includes seeking advice when you’re out of your depth.
 Take advantage of the experienced staff members on campus, the Counselling and Psychological Services, online resources about campus life, and more experienced students who can mentor you.
 Remember, nobody knows you need a hand unless you ask.